Dominique Strauss-Kahn Fast Facts

 October 2, 2012 - A French prosecutor drops the investigation connecting Strauss-Kahn to a possible gang rape in Washington.
 The testimony on which the investigation is based has been withdrawn and the woman is declining to press charges.

-December 10, 2012 - Nafissatou Diallo and Dominique Strauss-Kahn reach a settlement in her civil lawsuit against him.
+December 10, 2012 - Diallo and Strauss-Kahn reach a settlement in her civil lawsuit against him.
 Terms of the settlement are not released.

 July 26, 2013 - Prosecutors announce that Strauss-Kahn will be tried on charges of "aggravated pimping" for his alleged participation in a prostitution ring.